falconmick/tdd-demo/packages/slide/slides.md

 </v-clicks>

 <!--
-Bias warning, I love the London approach
+**Bias warning**—I love the **London approach**.

-London school is bar far, so much harder to sell without first experiencing it, I can only say that it's worth taking the time to make a point to just try it out and see where the code takes you.
+The **London school** is, by far, much harder to sell without first experiencing it.
+But I can only say—it's worth taking the time to try it out and see **where the code takes you**.

-That is actually one of it's largest draws, especially when compared to Detroit, when you write London there less thinking out ahead of time what classes will be required to form your tests around.
+And that’s actually one of its biggest draws, especially when compared to **Detroit**.
+When you write in **London style**, there’s less need to think ahead about what classes will be required to form your tests around.
 -->

 ---